crane-strategy/BEPI/README.md

+# Need

+A bipartisan approach is needed for using blockchain to modernize local, state, and federal elections.

 # star-kiss

 The STAARCQIS ("Star-Kiss") Model is a set of bipartisan guiding principles to modernize local, state, and federal election policies and systems with blockchain.